Organize your baby’s nursery clothes with these easy DIY Baby Closet Dividers…

 The baby clothes we saved from Jaxson (our three-year-old) are washed, dried, and hung up and folded.

-For our baby’s closet, I decided it would be fun to make some DIY closet organizers to help organize and sort their clothes.
+For our baby’s closet, I decided it would be fun to make some DIY baby closet dividers to help organize and sort their clothes.
 In this post, I’m sharing how to make your own easy closet dividers using the Cricut Explore Air 2.

 Here’s what you need to make these DIY closet organizers…